Skip to content

 isAutoRenewing: BoolWhether a subscription auto-renews

-revocationDate: Date?When the purchase was revoked, if at all (iOS only)
+revocationDate: Date?When the purchase was revoked (iOS only)

 originalID: String?Original transaction ID (for renewals)